White House mulls new year executive order to bar Huawei, ZTE purchases

 The issue has new urgency as US wireless carriers look for partners as they prepare to adopt next generation 5G wireless networks.

-The order follows the passage of a defence policy bill in August that barred the US government itself from using Huawei and ZTE equipment.
+In August, Mr Trump signed a bill that barred the US government itself from using Huawei and ZTE equipment.

-Huawei and ZTE did not return requests for comment.
-Both in the past have denied allegations their products are used to spy.
-The White House also did not return a request for comment.
+A White House official said the United States was "working across government and with our allies and like-minded partners to mitigate risk in the deployment of 5G and other communications infrastructure," but stated that the White House had nothing further to announce.

 While the big US wireless companies have cut ties with Huawei in particular, small rural carriers have relied on Huawei and ZTE switches and other equipment because they tend to be less expensive.

-The company is so central to small carriers that William Levy, vice-president for sales of Huawei Tech USA, is on the board of directors of the Rural Wireless Association (RWA).
+Huawei is so central to small carriers that William Levy, vice-president for sales of Huawei Tech USA, is on the board of directors of the Rural Wireless Association.

-It would cost US$800 million ($1.1 billion) to $1 billion for all RWA members to replace their Huawei and ZTE equipment, Ms Bennet said.
+It would cost US$800 million to US$1 billion for all RWA members to replace their Huawei and ZTE equipment, Ms Bennet said.

 Separately, the FCC in April granted initial approval to a regulation that bars giving federal funding to help pay for telecommunication infrastructure to companies that purchase equipment from firms deemed threats to US national security, which analysts have said is aimed at Huawei and ZTE.